braice/MuMuDVB/doc/README.txt

 |Keyword |Description
 |%name | The name given by the provider
 |%number | The MuMuDVB channel number
+|%card | The DVB card number
+|%tuner | The tuner number
+|%server| The server number specified by server_id or the command line
 |%lcn | The logical channel number (channel number given by the provider).
 You have to put `autoconf_lcn=1` in your configuration file and your provider have to stream LCN.
 The LCN will be displayed with three digits including 0.
 Ex "002".
 If the LCN is not detected, %lcn will be replaced by an empty string.
 |%2lcn | Same as above but with a two digits format
 |==================================================================================================================

+Please refer to README_CONF to see which options accept which templates

 Other keywords can be easily added if necessary.